mohadesesd/BScProject/README.md

-# BScProject

-# Multi-Input Model for RNA Sequence Feature Learning
+# Multi-Input Model for RNA Sequence Interaction Prediction

 ## Introduction

-This repository contains a multi-input neural network model that learns features from RNA transcript sequences.
-The model processes two separate RNA sequence inputs, extracts features through convolutional layers, and then combines them to predict associated labels through fully connected layers.
+This repository contains a multi-input neural network model that predicts if two RNA sequences have interaction.

 ## Model Architecture